 Senate Resolution 12-20 would allow students to choose between receiving a letter grade or a pass or fail, which would not affect their GPA.
-Also the resolution urges UH Mānoa to cancel finals.
+The resolution also urges UH Mānoa to cancel finals.

 Jungha Kim, an ASUH senator and one of the introducers of the resolution, told Ka Leo that there have been concerns among students wanting to boost their GPA.

 “Those who are living with debilitating obstacles such as financial hardships, food insecurity, or issues with housing would by default have to live with either a withdrawal, a pass or fail their transcript by virtue of their circumstances,” Kim said.
 “Yes, there are issues with the choice in this situation, but my concern is that students who are dealing with the consequences of COVID-19 didn’t have a choice in the first place.”

 The resolution will be sent to UH Mānoa Provost Michael Bruno for further consideration.

 Since Hawai‘i’s first COVID-19 case on March 6, new cases skyrocketed to over 90, which pressured UH President David Lassner to move classes from in-person to online.
 On March 24’s Senate Committee on COVID-19 meeting, Lassner said that “the campus is dead.”